polywrap/specification/standard/01.0 General Standard/WRAP Standard.md

 Related Standards: [Plugins](TODO)

-### Extending Standard Interfaces
+### Extending Wrapper Interfaces

-Wrapper schemas can become standardized, enabling multiple implementations to be used within the same application dynamically.
+Wrapper interfaces can become standardized, enabling multiple implementations to be used within the same application dynamically.
 Wrappers can be registered as "implementations" ahead of time, or discovered on-demand at runtime.

 Related Standards: [Standard Interfaces](TODO)